knifeyspoony/idapython_scripts/bit_tester/README.md

 ##### Logging

 Finally, there's a couple of calls to `init_logger`.
-I like to have discrete loggers when I'm learning about different things to make it clear what component I've messed up.
+Personally, I like to have discrete loggers when I'm learning about different things to make it clear what component I've messed up.
 Here's that method:

 ```python
 import logging